Szilárd Németh (footballer): Middlesbrough

 Amid rumoured interest from Inter Milan, he eventually signed for English side Middlesbrough on 12 April 2001 for £2.1 million on a five-year contract.
 Earlier that season, he had a trial at their local rivals Sunderland.

 Németh scored 23 goals in 117 Premier League appearances for the club.
 He became known as the Lizard King of Teesside and Slovakian Express for scoring regularly off the bench.
 Németh was part of Middlesbrough's 2004 League Cup-winning team, despite not making the squad for the final.
 He also featured as they contested the UEFA Cup in the next two seasons.
 During his time in the Premier League, he scored in wins over Chelsea, Manchester United, Liverpool and Tottenham Hotspur.

 The 2005–06 season saw Németh turn down numerous transfer offers, including UEFA Cup winners CSKA Moscow.
 He faced competition up-front that season from Yakubu, Mark Viduka, Jimmy Floyd Hasselbaink and Massimo Maccarone, leading to his exit in January.

 Later career

 On 25 January 2006, Németh was sold to French club RC Strasbourg for a 'nominal fee'.
 Their season ended with relegation from Ligue 1, and he was released.

 On 28 August 2006, he agreed to join the German Bundesliga club Alemannia Aachen in a two-year deal.
 Németh spent most of his first season on the sidelines because of a pulmonary embolism.
-On 19 May 2008, he signed a contract extension with Aachen until the end of the 2009–10 season.
+In May 2008, he signed a contract extension with Aachen until the end of the 2009–10 season.
 In the winter of 2010–11, he opted to retire from football due to health problems.